-The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustees giving one month's notice.
-The Scheme does not have any direct agreements with third party managers used by the Scheme.
+The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustees giving three months' notice.
+The Scheme does not have any direct agreements with third party managers appointed by the Fiduciary Manager and used by the Scheme.

-13. Declaration
+14. Declaration

 The Trustees confirm that this SIP reflects the investment strategy it has implemented for the Scheme.
-The Trustees acknowledge that it is their responsibility, with guidance from SEI, the Fiduciary Manager, to ensure the assets of the Scheme are invested in accordance with these principles.
+The Trustees acknowledge that it is their responsibility, with guidance from SEI, the Fiduciary Manager, to ensure that the assets of the Scheme are invested in accordance with these principles.